sleepjie/Valanar/Valanar Superdocument.md

 - **143SR** - The Northern Concordat
 	The Northern Concordat is signed between Vitgaard, Venizia, Nauska and Brutayne.
 Caldwynn joins the accord shortly afterwards as each country declares war on Draymond.
 - **145SR** - The Ancient Isles Settled
-	Made up of five nations tightly formed together, the Ancient Islands are solitary from the rest of the world, settled in the following order: Nydessa (145SR), Wodin (146SR), Thanem (146SR), and Agrasilla’Kunthropia (150SR), Iprosea (151SR).
+	Made up of five nations tightly formed together, the Ancient Islands are solitary from the rest of the world, settled in the following order: Nydessa (145SR), Thanem (146SR), and Agrasilla’Kunthropia (150SR), Iprosea (151SR).
+- **147SR** - Roose's Folly
+	A Nydessan invasion force led by Lord Roose De'Larange enters Wodin and begins conflict with the native populations of Kobolds, Hobgoblins and Centaurs.
+Within four months they are decimated by the Imperator Dragon Gargryth, who up until this point had either been slumbering or had simply considered Roose to be a non-threat to his domain.
+Roose's wife, Maeve,
 - **145SR/150SR** - The Unification War
 	The two were originally settled as two separate entities, with chromatic Dragonborn residing within Agrassilla and metallic Dragonborn taking Kunthropia as their home.
 Through a combination of racism, need of land, and blatant greed, Kunthropia eventually began a crusade on Agrassilla - a war raged for five years, until the war was won by Kunthropia.
 After the crusades, the lands were united to become Agrassilla’Kunthropia.
 The war left its scars, with strong racial tensions standing between the two differentiations of colours.
 - **155SR** - Draymond Conquers Caldwynn